Hendrik1704/EBE-PREEQ-HYDRO-TRANSPORT/README.md

 ```
 which will do the analysis for all files in the folder `input_energy_momentum_tensors`.
 The executable will run in a loop of the input files for each program.

-- Or for running a larger number of events, in a cluster, you can also use
+- Or for running a larger number of events, on a cluster with `slurm`, you can also use
 ```
 sbatch noctua_script.sh
 ```
 which essentially will run `ExecuteEBE_cluster.sh` where you will do the configurations of parameters.
 This code is essentially the same code previously but prepared to run a parallelized array of events.
 In this case, all the modules run for each event singly in different jobs.
 Pay attention in this case, because you always need to adjust the size of the array `#SBATCH --array=0-9` it needs to match with the total number of events inside of the input folder.

+:exclamation: The execution script `noctua_script.sh` is specifically designed for the noctua cluster at the Paderborn University in Germany.
+You might have to write your own script to run it on a different machine.
+For the python scripts you might have to create your own virtual environment.
+This script is only meant as an example.

 If you have to abort a computation you can clear the result directories by running the `CleanResults.sh` script.
 Keep in mind that this script also deletes the outputs of SMASH at the end.